Listen to this article.

 There is no denying that they are grandparents.
 They may be grandparents with empty arms, but they are grandparents nonetheless.
 On Grandparents Day, grandparents grieving the loss of their grandchild deserve to be seen and heard because the day is not just for grandparents who get the privilege of watching their grandchildren grow up.
 Grandparents Day is for grieving grandparents, too, so reach out and let them know that you see them.

-Empowering someone else has profound impact, and one of the best gifts you can give to grieving grandparents on Grandparents Day is empowerment.
+Empowering someone else has a profound impact, and one of the best gifts you can give to grieving grandparents on Grandparents Day, or any time, is empowerment.
 Simply put, empowerment is the authority given to someone to do something.
 It is about giving grieving grandparents the permission, encouragement, and support to grow confident in their voice, control, and rights in the midst of grief.
 Never underestimate the power of permission and empowerment.
-Here is how you can empower grieving grandparents this Grandparents Day:
+Here is how you can empower grieving grandparents:

 - Encourage them to speak about their grandchild, experiences, and feelings.
 A grandparent’s story has a place in this world, and they have every right to give words to their experience.
 There is tremendous power in sharing stories, both for the grieving grandparent and for all the other grieving grandparents looking for connection.
 To read more about the power of sharing stories, please read our post found here.